A tumor is an abnormal growth of body tissue. Tumors can be cancerous (malignant) or noncancerous (benign).

 Signs and tests

-When a tumor is found, a biopsy is performed to determine if the tumor is noncancerous (benign) or cancerous (malignant).
+When a tumor is found, a piece of the tissue is removed and examined under a microscope.
+This is called a biopsy.
+It is done to determine if the tumor is noncancerous (benign) or cancerous (malignant).
 Depending on the location of the tumor, the biopsy may be a simple procedure or a serious operation.

-Most patients with tumors have CT or MRI scans to determine the exact location of the tumor and how far it has spread.
+A CT or MRI scan can determine the exact location of the tumor and how far it has spread.
 More recently, positron emission tomography (PET) scans have been used to find certain tumor types.

 Treatment varies based on:

-If the tumor is benign (meaning it has no potential to spread) and is located in a "safe" area where it will not cause symptoms or affect the function of the organ, sometimes no treatment is needed.
+You may not need treatment if the tumor is benign (noncancerous) and in a "safe" area where it will not cause symptoms or cause problems with the way an organ works.

-If a tumor is cancerous, possible treatments include:
+If a tumor is cancer, possible treatments include:

 - A combination of these methods

-If the cancer is in one location, the goal of treatment is usually to remove the tumor with surgery.
-If the tumor has spread to local lymph nodes only, sometimes these can also be removed.
-If all of the cancer cannot be removed with surgery, the options for treatment include radiation and chemotherapy, or both.
+If all of the cancer cannot be removed with surgery, treatment includes radiation or chemotherapy, or both.
 Some patients need a combination of surgery, radiation, and chemotherapy.

 A cancer diagnosis often causes a lot of anxiety and can affect a patient's entire life.
 There are many resources for cancer patients.
 See: Cancer resources